What is network monitoring?

 What is network traffic monitoring?

 Monitoring the traffic is a key element of both network security and performance monitoring.
-Performance, because knowing the origin and type of the packets will inform you better about the network’s requirements and shortcomings.
-Security, because it is an important indication of possible malware, intrusions, and unauthorized usage of the network.
+Performance because knowing the origin and type of the packets will better inform you about the network’s requirements and shortcomings.
+Security because it is an important indication of possible malware, intrusions, and unauthorized usage of the network.

 Port bandwidth